 items(axis == 0)

 The axes distinction is vital, since a lot of methods need to have this specified properly in order to work as expected.
-We’ll see it’s usage in following examples.
+We'll see its usage in the following examples.

 From here on, we will use the Series/DataFrame as the data structure of choice in the examples when explaining things.
 Keep in mind that anything that applies to Series probably applies to DataFrames too, but it may not be the case the other way around.

 info, index, columns, axes, where you can see the memory usage of the data, information about the axes such as the data types involved, and the number of not-null values.